 The HTA's regulatory requirements are set out in Appendix 1.
-The Regulation Manager covered the following areas during a desk-based assessment:
+The Regulation Manager covered the following areas during a desk-based assessment and site visit:

-Standards assessed against during visit
+Standards assessed

-40 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
-Some standards relating to consent procedures (C1(a), C1(d), C1(e), and C1(f)) and standards relating to consent training (C2(a), C2(b) and C2(c)) were not applicable as the establishment does not directly seek consent from donors.
+There are 47 standards in the Research sector, of which 40 were assessed (standards published 3 April 2017).
+Standards C1(d)(e) and (f) and Standards C2(a)(b) and (c) were not applicable because the establishment will not be seeking consent.
+Standard PFE2(b) could not be assessed as the establishment does not intend to store bodies or body parts.